-• In point of fact, comparisons of the difference between Tier I and Tier II (average per bank) show a difference of about 650 billion yen at the end of March 1992, which had declined to less than 60 billion yen-not even a tenth those levels-by the end of March 1997.
-At work in this was an increase in "hybrid capital instrument" (specifically, subordinated debt and the like), which is a Tier II item (see Figure 6).
+In point of fact, comparisons of the difference between Tier I and Tier II (average per bank) show a difference of about ¥650 billion at the end of March 1992, which had declined to less than ¥60 billion-not even one-tenth of those levels-by the end of March 1997.
+At work was an increase in "hybrid capital instruments" (specifically, subordinated debt and the like), which are a Tier II item (see Table 6).